01 of 03

 Henry Floor Adhesive: Long Working Time, Good On Bad Surfaces

+W.W.
+Henry is a Texas-based company that has been in the flooring materials business for over 75 years.
 Henry Floor Tile Adhesive is made just for composition (VCT) or asphalt tile.
-Like most floor tile adhesives, it sticks well to unfriendly surfaces like concrete, bumpy tile, and existing resilient flooring.
+Like most flooring adhesive, it sticks well to unfriendly surfaces such as concrete, bumpy tile, and existing resilient flooring

+- Color: Applies beige, dries clear.
 This professional-grade floor tile adhesive starts out as a beige color for easier identification, then dries clear.

-One gallon... covers about 350 to 400 square feet.
+- Coverage: One... gallon covers about 350 to 400 square feet.

-$13.59 per gallon
+- Cost: $25.20 per gallon